BabyLM Challenge

 • Candace Ross (Meta AI)

-• Alex Warstadt (ETH Zurich, UCSD)
+• Alex Warstadt (UCSD)

-• Ethan Wilcox (ETH Zurich, Georgetown)
+• Ethan Wilcox (Georgetown)

 • Adina Williams (Meta AI)